ihmccreery/sjfnw/docs/workflow/issue-tracking.md

 ```
 area:
-  admin            related to the admin site (included custom admin pages like reporting)
+  admin            related to the admin site (including custom admin pages like reporting)
   grants           related to the grant application portal
-  project central  related to the fundraising app
+  fund             related to the fundraising app

-lang(uage):        this is a new set of labels and isn't thoroughly applied yet. it is
+lang(uage):        this is a new set of labels and isn't thoroughly applied yet. it's
   html/css         intended as a way for potential contributors to identify front-end focused tasks
   js               that don't involve much python/django